j-red/LethalCompany-RemoveMotionSway/publish/README.md

 # Remove Motion Sway

 A client-side mod to remove the camera head bobbing/motion sway while walking or running in Lethal Company.
 Also removes the helmet visor from the HUD overlay to further clean up the visual experience.
-Has additional support to toggle the FOV lock or set a specific FOV for use in the game.
+Has additional support to toggle the FOV lock or set a specific FOV for use in the game, as well as control the intensity of motion sway via configuration instead of disabling it entirely.

 ## Compatibility